stouffer/EvoGeoModules/manuscript/manuscript.md

 between two species is a surprisingly poor predictor of how frequently they interact.
 In contrast to the frequent assumption that phylogenetic structure is a key driver of community structure [@cave09mce], these data reveal that this impact is actually minimal at ecologically relevant spatial scales, even in a system where phylogenetic structure would be expected to have a profoundly strong role.
 And yet, despite all the above, individual interactions are somehow able to maintain their co-phylogenetic matching even when the community they are woven into does not.
-Thinking more broadly, these discrepancies provide a roadmap for bridging the gap between our appreciation of the role of shared evolutionary history and its empirically measurable outcomes: network structure is the most parsimonious *mechanism* by which coevolution proceeds, not the imprint potential coevolution leaves on ecological communities.
+Thinking more broadly, these discrepancies provide a roadmap for bridging the gap between our appreciation of the role of shared evolutionary history and its empirically measurable outcomes: network structure is the most parsimonious *mechanism* by which coevolution proceeds, not the imprint potential coevolution leaves on ecological communities [@poni17clw].

 Finally, we would like to acknowledge some limitations in the data.
 Host-parasite evolution usually follows a number of canonical coevolutionary